 What big things do you predict in skincare for the next year?

 I believe the shift towards clean ingredients will increase, as global markets are becoming more aware of harsh chemicals.
 Beauty giants are being forced to reduce the amounts of chemicals they put in their products.
 I see more and more peel-off masks trending, and products that are easy and perform quickly will take preference in our high-speed lifestyles.

 Help!
 I have a big party tonight and I’ve woken up with a big blemish.
 What do I do?

 Whatever you do, don’t squeeze it!
 With all blemishes, you need to try and calm the area and reduce inflammation.
-Squeezing the blemish will aggravate it and will pass bacteria from your hand and nails, which will cause more irritation.
-Better to schedule a facial where a qualified therapist can use a selection of calming and non-irritating essential oils and nutrients to reduce the redness and infected area.
+Squeezing the blemish will aggravate it and pass bacteria from your hand and nails, which will cause more irritation.
+Better to schedule a facial so that a qualified therapist can use a selection of calming and non-irritating essential oils and nutrients to reduce the redness and infected area.

 Linda Meredith ‘Hydrating Mist’

 AED180 / SAR184

 Is it true that the more expensive the skin cream, the more effective it is?